Coleridge-Initiative/big-data-and-social-science/docs/05-ChapterParallel.md

 ### The Hadoop Distributed File System

-The Hadoop Distributed File System [@Hadoop; @HDFS] is a distributed file system that stores data across all the nodes (machines) of a Hadoop cluster.
-HDFS splits large data files into smaller blocks (chunks of data) which are managed by different nodes in a cluster.
+The Hadoop Distributed File System [@HDFS] is a distributed file system that stores data across all the nodes (machines) of a Hadoop cluster.^[https://hadoop.apache.org/docs/stable/] HDFS splits large data files into smaller blocks (chunks of data) which are managed by different nodes in a cluster.
 Each block is also replicated across several nodes as an attempt to ensure that a full copy of the data is still available even in the case of computing node failures.
 The block size as well as the number of